-A.101.
-In April 1998 Edward Umana Mendoza, Colombia's leading human rights lawyer was killed in his office.
+A.86 In April 1998 Edward Umana Mendoza, Colombia's leading human rights lawyer was killed in his office.
 On the same day, Jose Noe Rios, President Samper's leading peace negotiator, left Colombia.
 It was reported that he had been receiving death threats after he brokered a peace deal with the ELN.
-[14s] A human rights ombudsman, Gabriel Jaime Cano Montoya, was murdered by unknown persons on the evening of 12 November in a rural area of Pueblo Rico Municipality.
-[12c]
+[14s]

-A.102.
-Human Rights Watch reported that "defending human rights remained a dangerous profession in Colombia." citing the fact that "in the first nine months of 1998, at least six human rights defenders were murdered, among them government investigators, officials charged with investigating complaints about human rights abuses".
+A.87 Human Rights Watch reported that "defending human rights remained a dangerous profession in Colombia." citing the fact that "in the first nine months of 1998, at least six human rights defenders were murdered, among them government investigators, officials charged with investigating complaints about human rights abuses".
 [9b]

-A.103.
-In January 1999 the region of Armenia was hit by an earthquake which claimed the lives of at least 920 people.
+A.88 In January 1999 the region of Armenia was hit by an earthquake which claimed the lives of at least 920 people.
 The AUC, using the earthquake as a smokescreen to carry out their attacks, eventually claimed responsibility for the kidnapping of four human rights workers whom they accused of being subversives who sympathised with the guerrillas.
 The kidnapping was followed by the murder of two workers for the Committee of Solidarity with Political Prisoners (CSPP), who were forced from a bus in Antioquia and shot by the roadside.
 [15d] Human rights groups in Colombia and abroad condemned the attacks and urged the Colombian government to take strong action.
 Amnesty International issued a report in February 1999 in which it accused the government of failing to take effective steps to protect human rights defenders.
 Amnesty also reported that the two human rights workers who were killed (Everardo de Jesus Puertas and Julio Ernesto Gonzalez) worked for the Committee of Solidarity with Political Prisoners (CSPP).
 Shortly after their murder the CSPP closed its offices fearing for the safety of the workers.
 [4e] Later accounts on 3 February 1999 reported that the paramilitaries had murdered a total of seven human rights workers and kidnapped seven more, all of them from agencies funded by Oxfam and other international organisations.
 [15]]